Gang des postiches

 The Gang des postiches (Hairpiece Gang) was a team of bank robbers that operated in Paris between 1981 and 1986, robbing around thirty banks.

 They would enter the bank dressed in common clothing and wearing false mustaches, beards, and wigs (from which they got their name).
 After entering the bank, they would separate into two groups, the first responsible for taking hostages, while the second went about acquiring cash and emptying safe deposit boxes (which were not under surveillance during opening hours).

 It is estimated that the total value of their activities may have exceeded 30 million euro.

 Organisation

-The gang was centered around individuals from Belleville, who have been friends and delinquents from a young age:
+The gang was centered around individuals from Belleville, who had been friends and delinquents from a young age: